ofridagan/tutijs/README.md

 ## Running

 **Running development server**
-The development server runs on your machine and serves the project your are about to write
+The development server runs on your machine and serves the project you are about to write

     npm run start
   Your default browser should open at [http://localhost:8080/](http://localhost:8080/) and you should see the app there